Women’s Dress Code for Getting a Promotion or Raise

 SheKnows discusses looking the part.
 If you want to be promoted to an executive position, dress like an executive.
 Appearing the way an executive is expected to appear sends signals that you belong in an executive position.
 Of course, you will have to show good executive judgment and behavior to succeed in getting promoted, but dressing the part in preparation for asking for a promotion may help you.

-At Shecky’s, they tell us what not to wear to get a raise.
 Even in casual office environments, some apparel choices may hold you back, while others may help you rise.

 Shoes are important.
 Open-toe shoes or any type of sandal, not matter how nice and no matter how hot the weather, send an unprofessional message.
 To be seen as a true professional, try wearing lightweight, low pumps on hot days.